totorewa/async-chat-mod/README.md

 This mod creates a thread dedicated to handling and processing chat messages.
 This removes blocking operations from the main thread which may cause client rendering lag.

+You may see a slight delay in chat messages if the blocklist API is down but the render loop won't be blocked.

 ## Technical
 On every chat message received, Minecraft checks if the player UUID is blocked.
 The list of blocked UUIDs is retrieve from a Minecraft web service API and then cached locally to prevent subsequent fetches.
 If the UUID is found in the list, the message is thrown away.
 The fetch request is a blocking operation, and the thread handling the message must wait for a full response from the web server.
 Because the message is being handled in the main game loop, if a fetch request is initiated, the game can not render until the message has been fully processed.